7 Tips to Reduce Swollen Gums Quickly at Home (Complete Guide)

 This doesn’t mean you absolutely need an electric toothbrush.
 If you’re comfortable with your manual toothbrush and know how to use it properly, that’s perfectly fine.
 Just be sure to replace it every 3 to 4 months, or sooner if it starts to fray and wear out.

-However, if you’re looking for something more convenient, easier, and more effective, an electric toothbrush is worth considering.
+If you’re looking for something more convenient, easier, and more effective, an electric toothbrush is worth considering.

 3. Clean Between Your Teeth